-Chair, Board, Committees and Panels The Mayor appoints the Board determines and agrees TfL's s the Executive Committee to o Business Plan and Capital Stra will be delivered and are supp Scorecards.
-The Board's effect Decision Making Standing Orders set out TfL's The roles of Members and the Committees and Panels meet approval of Financial, Program by the Commissioner and Chi along with any Mayoral Direct Audit and Assurance Committee The Committee reviews the e including the integrated assur management issues.
+Chair, Board, Committees and Panels The Mayor appoints the Board determines and agrees TfL's so the Executive Committee to o Business Plan and Capital Stra will be delivered and are supp Scorecards.
+The Board's effect Decision Making Standing Orders set out TfL's The roles of Members and the Committees and Panels meet approval of Financial, Progran by the Commissioner and Chi along with any Mayoral Direct Audit and Assurance Committee The Committee reviews the e including the integrated assur management issues.
 It also re the Board and TfL's compliand applicable).
 The Risk and Assu work of the Committee.
-Risk Management TfL has an Enterprise Risk ma and Strategic Risks, supported are monitored by the appropri Committee oversees the imp with individual Committees a their remit as per the I2-monti regularly reviews all the Enter Scrutiny and Review The Board, Committees and F TfL's performance.
-These rep financial performance; custor environment; and human res TfL's overall audit and assurar The Commissioner and the Executive Committee The Commissioner and Executor of day-to-day operations.
-The officer under section 127 of the TfL's financial position.
-The po- Finance Officer and, while no part in TfL strategic decision re with a significant financial import produce the Business Plan an with the Commissioner, is resp promoting good corporate go The Director of Risk and Assu- the Code.
+Risk Management TfL has an Enterprise Risk ma and Strategic Risks, supported are monitored by the appropr Committee oversees the imp with individual Committees a their remit as per the I2-mont regularly reviews all the Enter Scrutiny and Review The Board, Committees and F TfL's performance.
+These repo financial performance; custor environment; and human reso TfL's overall audit and assurar The Commissioner and the Executive Committee The Commissioner and Execu of day-to-day operations.
+The officer under section 127 of th TfL's financial position.
+The po Finance Officer and, while nor part in TfL strategic decision r with a significant financial imp produce the Business Plan an with the Commissioner, is res promoting good corporate go The Director of Risk and Assu the Code.